Search

 The ballot

 Different voting systems have different forms for allowing the individual to express their tolerances or preferences.
 In ranked ballot or "preference" voting systems, like Instant-runoff voting, the Borda count, or a Condorcet method, voters order the list of options from most to least preferred.
 In range voting, voters rate each option separately.
-In first-past-the-post (also known as plurality voting), voters select only one option, while in approval voting, they can select as many as they want.
+In first-past-the-post (as known as plurality voting), voters select only one option, while in approval voting, they can select as many as they want.
 In voting systems that allow "plumping", like cumulative voting, voters may vote for the same candidate multiple times.
+In Average rule voting system voters may propose as many ballots as they want, define their own poll option in a proposed ballot and also they may select as many poll options as they want and rank them using range voting.

 District (constituency) size

-Some countries, like Israel, fill their entire parliament using a single multiple-winner district (constituency), while others, like the Republic of Ireland or Belgium, break up their national elections into smaller, multiple-winner districts, and yet others, like the United States or the United Kingdom, hold only single-winner elections.
+Some countries, like Israel, fill their entire parliament using a single multiple-winner district (constituencies), while others, like Ireland or Belgium, break up their national elections into smaller, multiple-winner districts, and yet others, like the United States or the United Kingdom, hold only single-winner elections.
 Some systems, like the Additional member system, embed smaller districts within larger ones.

 Party-list systems